New York 1-Day Fishing License: Cost, Rules, and How to Buy

 Telegram

-If you need a 1‑day freshwater fishing permit in New York, you’ll pay $5 as a resident and $10 as a non‑resident; you must pick the calendar date, carry a printed copy while you fish, and present it on request.
-Buy online, by phone, or from an authorized agent (a $2 printing/mailing fee may apply); children under 16 and certain landowners or tribal members are exempt.
-Keep limits and method rules in mind — continue for purchase steps, exemptions, and alternatives.
+If you need a 1-day freshwater fishing permit in New York, you’ll pay $5 as a resident and $10 as a non-resident.
+You must pick the calendar date, carry a printed copy while you fish, and show it on request.
+Buy online, by phone, or from an authorized agent (a $2 printing/mailing fee may apply).
+Children under 16 and certain landowners or tribal members are exempt.
+Read on for purchase steps, exemptions, and alternatives.

 What a 1-Day Fishing License Covers